pantheon-systems/documentation/source/content/guides/site-portfolio-report/02-interacting.md

 ---
 title: Pantheon Site Portfolio Report
-subtitle: Interact with the Site Portfolio Report
+subtitle: Access the Site Portfolio Report
-description: Learn how to interact with the Site Portfolio Report.
+description: Learn how to access and interact with the Site Portfolio Report.
 categories: [billing]
 tags: [billing]
 contributors: [whitneymeredith]